AsuMagic/ntl-emu/README.md

 # **nanoThallium** Emulator

 nanoThallium is a RISC architecture.
 This is a WIP emulator for this architecture.
+Link to the ntl specification [here](https://github.com/AsuMagic/ntl).
 It is not possible (yet) to load arbitrary machine code from a file, but an assembler is on the way.

 ## Features